AraBlocks/did-document-public-key/README.md

 {
   id: String // A valid DID URI
   type: String // A valid type from 'ld-cryptosuite-registry'
+  owner: String // DEPRECATED: Use 'opts.controller'
-  owner: String // An optional DID who owns this public key, defaults to id }
+  controller: String // An optional DID who owns this public key, defaults to id }
 ```